Perspective | Think of the debate as a public park. The president was polluting it.

 The drama was depressing to so many people because it parallels a larger drama common to civic space — both actual space and ritual or ceremonial space — which is: It can take centuries to establish a commonly accepted and effective set of norms, and only hours or minutes to destroy them.
 In this wisdom lies the essence of both conservatism and conservation.

-I remember the environmental public education programs of the 1970s, the television advertisements trying to convince Americans not to litter, or to conserve resources.
+I remember the environmental public education programs of the 1970s, the television advertisements trying to persuade Americans not to litter, or to conserve resources.
 Although we have failed to address the larger and more urgent climate catastrophe that is unfolding all around us, raging in California wildfires and swamping lives and hope in Gulf Coast floods, this country made considerable progress on some of the things that are more immediately palpable, the “social space” environmental issues like not tossing your soda can out the car window.
 Those habits, which may do little to address global warming, are nonetheless valuable social goods, creating cleaner, more inviting spaces.

 The president just showed how easy it is to pollute rhetorical space.
 He heaved rubbish out the window and effectively said, “what are you going to do about it?”
 That contempt, that indifference to simple rules, simple courtesy, simple concern for the experience of others, is already seeping through the rest of the society, cropping up in anti-mask tirades and anti-vaccine protests that endanger public health around the country.
 It will show up everywhere else, soon, if we don’t stop it.
 Do not expect that, if you arrive early and line up for something, the latecomers will go to the end of the queue.
 Do not expect the guy in front of you at the movie theater to stop talking on his cellphone, or your airplane row-mate to move when you need to get out of the window seat.